Mahoning County, Ohio

 • 1997 - The Youngstown-Warren Regional Airport opens, providing improved air transportation services.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Mahoning County, Ohio.
+This timeline provides a condensed summary of the historical journey of Mahoning County, Ohio.